 For first time investors, my advice would be to plan for at least a 50% drop in stock prices.
 Add up the amounts you have exposed to the stock market, including any equity mutual funds, exchange traded funds, company stock and whatever amount you are planning to commit to your new stock trading adventures and then divide that in half.
 Would you be okay with losing that amount of money?
 Assume that the process will be a long, painful one and that prices will stay down for years.
 Could you stomach that kind of loss?
 The time to think about this is now, not after the drop has happened.
 Many investors will get flushed out by the next big, bear market.
 Make sure you’re not one of them by preparing beforehand.

 I have a good friend who always splits his portfolio 50/50 between an interest bearing cash account and stock market investments.
 That way, if the markets drop in half, he will have only lost 25% of his money.
 That’s the ratio that lets him sleep well at night.
 Before making your first stock investment you need to figure out what your pain point is.
 You can’t close the door after the horse has left the barn, you need to do it now.

 This is a weighty decision and, quite honestly, an uncomfortable one to make and the answer is going to be different for everyone.
 If you are struggling with figuring out the right balance for you and your situation, this is where a good financial adviser can be a big help.

 There are some more elaborate ways of hedging your downside risk.
 Put options, funds that sell stocks short and other more esoteric approaches, but these are all expensive.
 For most investors, a simple asset allocation strategy, putting a healthy portion of their portfolio into safer assets like cash, GICs, money market funds or short-term government bonds is the most sensible approach.

-In other words, don’t put all of your eggs into one basket.
+In other words, don’t put all of your eggs in one basket.